Easy French Toast For Toddlers and Baby Led Weaning

 Storage instructions

-To store the French toast on its own without the berries and yogurt, you can keep in an airtight container in the fridge for up to 3 days.
-You can also reheat in a frying pan if you wish or enjoy cold is absolutely fine.
+To store the healthy French toast recipe on its own without the berries and yogurt, you can keep in an airtight container in the fridge for up to 3 days.
+You can also reheat in a frying pan once if you wish or enjoy cold is absolutely fine.

 Equipment used to help with this recipe